ROS-ify Python Scripts

 self.sub = self.create_subscription(MSG_TYPE, 'TOPIC_NAME', self.listener_callback, 10)

-self.dxls = CustomDXL(dxl_ids=[60, 61])
+self.dxls = CustomDXL(dxl_ids=[60, 61]) ## TODO set your own dynamixel motor IDs

 self.dxls.open_port()

-self.dxls.send_goal(goal=[1000, 2665]) ## TODO Adjust position commands according to your motors
+self.dxls.send_goal(goal_pos=[1000, 2000]) ## TODO Adjust position commands according to your motors, give a list of all joints.

 print("Created")